In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-Is 2017 going to be the year you finally launch that freelance business you’ve been thinking about?
-Or have you gotten off track last year and are ready to take your business seriously again?
+Is this year going to be the year you finally start your new business?
+Or have you gotten off track and are ready to take your business seriously again?
+This post includes a simple business checklist for starting your new freelance career!

 According to a study by the SBA, over 50% of the population works in a small business, and since 1995 small businesses have generated over 65% of net new jobs in the U.S.